LukaGinley/6130COMP-LAWLGINL/README.md

 2. Install docker compose via Ubuntu sudo apt install docker-compose

 3. Build docker images for services defined in the Docker Compose file sudo docker-compose build

+4. Stop Apache
+sudo systemctl stop apache2

-4. Launch services defined in the Docker Compose file sudo docker-compose up -d
+5. Launch services defined in the Docker Compose file sudo docker-compose up -d

 To use the application, simply fill out the form with your name, email, address, 10 digit hex code, and the name of your favorite player.
 Then click the "Submit" button to enter the competition.